MAD2023-Team4/MAD-Team4-MemoFlash/README.md

 - Home page - Displays all the default flashcards (Samuel)
 - Learn (flashcards page) - the user gets to learn concepts using flashcards.
 (Bryan)
 - Test - the user gets to access his/her own knowledge of the topic of choice.
-- Multiple choice style - there will be multiple choice questions, and the user selects the correct answer.
-(John)
-- Recall answer with flashcards simply by clicking - after recalling the piece of information, the user clicks the flashcard to view the correct answer.
-If user gets it correct, he/she presses "I got it right", and if wrong, vice versa.
-(John)
+- Recall answer with flashcards simply by clicking - after recalling the piece of information, the user clicks on "prev" or "next" (John)
-- Recall answer by typing answer out - the system will check if the answer typed out matches the correct answer.
-(Samuel)
 - Profile page (Victoria)
 - App UI and logo (Victoria)

 ### Stage 2 - Proposed New Features:
  - Calculates the timing to review the flashcards (Samuel)
+ - Multiple choice style - there will be multiple choice questions, and the user selects the correct answer.
+(John)
  - Speedrun feature for users who want a challenge, and let them edit the time they have to answer (Hui Ting)
  - Information Depository for users to key in notes outside of the flashcards (Hui Ting)
  - Image Relaxation (Bryan)